 There’s a lot to like about the FiiO BTR3K, from the excellent sound, the compatibility of its Bluetooth, the available accessories, its long battery life, the power output, and more.

-So if you need an affordable yet powerful audio receiver for you and your earphones, getting the FiiO BTR3K may be a sound decision for you to make!
+So if you need an affordable yet powerful audio receiver for you and your earphones, getting this will give you a fuller and deeper sound!